snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ## Retrieving Information about Data Products

 The following `GET` requests are designed to allow you to access information about data products.
-These data products could be stored in either your development environment registry or your production environment registry.

 ### Retrieve a List of All Data Products